A Drawing Lesson with Rudolf SteinerD.J. van Bemelen and Hermann von Baravalle

 Part of the first Waldorf Teacher Training.

 When a child draws an object of nature, a tree, or a rock, for example, he is experiencing nature itself.
 If he uses solid, unbroken lines to represent the object, he is fixing his perception on something which isn't really there.
-In reality, we perceive visual images as gradations of shade and color, never as the distinct outlines we commonly use to draw with.
+In reality, we perceive visual images as gradations of shade and color, never as the distinct outlines we commonly use to draw.

 The techniques given in these two lessons allow a child to have a different and truer relationship to his physical world.